-To assist healing your incisions without added dramas, it’s important to try to avoid:
+To assist in healing your incisions without added complications, it’s important to try to avoid:

 Cigarettes are a very dangerous cocktail of over 4,000 poisons – delivered in a method that is damaging not just to your lungs, but to every organ of your body – especially your largest organ, your skin.

 Not only will smoking lead to increased cancer risks and a host of other health issues and healing problems, but it usually prevents your body from healing itself, which poses a significant risk to recovery.

 Wound breakdowns are very common in patients who smoke – and if you lie about your smoking habits, you are putting your health in danger.
 Quit well in advance and never smoke in the months leading up to – and following – surgery.

 In fact, smoking is dangerous at all times before and after surgery – not just in the immediate after-period.

 While you’re recovering from surgery (of any kind), alcohol will not only dehydrate your skin but also your whole system, driving its attention away from doing the job of knitting you back together without a stitch out of place.

 So if you can, avoid drinking for a few days or weeks to give your body the best chance of healing itself.

 Surgeons always suggest rest as a cure for most conditions, including post-operative care.
 It is incredibly important to give your body, mind and emotions time to sort through the processes and changes you’ve made by having plastic surgery.